-The candidates are awarded 30 marks for Question 3, 10 for communicating the relevant points, 8 for accurate use of verbs and 10 for using wide range of structures, producing longer fluent sentences by using wide range of accurate vocabulary.
-Most candidates attempted this question successfully and their responses were excellent; however, some responses were brief and lacked some detail, which was reflected in the marks awarded.
+The candidates are awarded 30 marks for Question 3, 10 for communicating the relevant points, 8 for accurate use of verbs and 12 for using wide range of structures, producing longer fluent sentences by using wide range of accurate vocabulary.
+Although most candidates attempted this question successfully and their responses were excellent; some responses were brief and lacked some detail, which was reflected in the marks awarded.

-Candidates who followed the rubrics were successful in achieving the task, but Examiners were not able to award marks to those who:
+Candidates who followed the rubrics were successful in achieving the task, but examiners were not able to award marks to those who:

-- Did not attempt this part.
+- · did not attempt this part.

-- Wrote an irrelevant response.
+- wrote an irrelevant response.

-- Copied from the rubric.
+- copied from rubric.

-Students generally answered questions with good language use and most of them met the comprehension points needed.
+Candidates generally answered questions with good language use and most of them met the comprehension points needed.
 Again, more attention should be paid to accuracy (gender agreement and spelling).
-However, some students showed an outstanding level of using expressions and adjectives to describe their chosen topic, and their answers were pleasant to read.
+However, some candidates showed an outstanding level of using expressions and adjectives to describe their chosen topic, and their answers were pleasant to read.